raspberrypilearning/cd-beginner-javascript-sushi/en/step_2.md

    </html>
 ```

-All you have there is the basic HTML code for a page with a `div` \(division\) element with an `id` attribute where the `div` is called "jsSpace".
-What you need to do now is include a few JavaScript files on the page.
+All you have there is the basic HTML code for a page with a `div` \(division\) element with an `id` attribute where the `div` is called `jsSpace`.

++ What you need to do now is include a few JavaScript files on the page.
 You do that using the `script` tag with the `src` attribute set to the name of your file.
 You've got three JavaScript files:

-  * `techie-functions`—Some of my code that you don't need to change, but feel free to take a look to understand how it's working
+  `techie-functions`—Some of my code that you don't need to change, but feel free to take a look to understand how it's working
-  * `functions.js`—Some of my code that you'll need to make some changes to over the course of these Sushi Cards
+  `functions.js`—Some of my code that you'll need to make some changes to over the course of these Sushi Cards
-  * `my-script.js`—Where you'll be writing most of your code
+  `my-script.js`—Where you'll be writing most of your code

 + The order you add the `script` tags in is important because you need to load a piece of code before you can use it.
 You'll need to load them in the order listed above, like so: